Neuroscience, Developmental and Regenerative Biology (NDRB)

 NDRB 1033.
 Drugs and Society.
 (3-0) 3 Credit Hours.

 An examination of licit and illicit drugs and their biosocial effects.
-Topics include pharmacology of alcohol, stimulants, hallucinogens, addiction, and abuse.
+Topics include the pharmacology of alcohol, stimulants, hallucinogens, addiction, and abuse.
 May be applied toward the Core Curriculum requirement in Social and Behavioral Sciences.
-(Same as BIO 1033.
-Credit cannot be earned for both NDRB 1033 and BIO 1033.)
+Formerly BIO 1033.
+Credit cannot be earned for both NDRB 1033 and BIO 1033.
 Generally offered: Fall, Spring.
-Course Fees: LRC1 $12; LRS1 $46.20; STSI $21.60.
+Course Fee: LRC1 $12; LRS1 $46.20; STSI $21.60.

 NDRB 2113.
 Introduction to Neuroscience.
 (3-0) 3 Credit Hours.

-Prerequisite: BIO 1203 (formerly BIO 1404).
 An introduction to the interdisciplinary field of Neuroscience, including understanding of the foundations of brain function, behavior, and neurological diseases from molecular, neuroanatomical, neurophysiological, neurochemical, and behavioral points of view.
 Generally offered: Fall, Spring.
-Course Fees: LRS1 $46.20, STSI $21.60.
+Course Fee: LRS1 $46.20; IUB1 $10.

 NDRB 3433.
 Neurobiology.
 (3-0) 3 Credit Hours.